-Gentoo is a housing association that owns and manages more than 28,000 homes.
+Gentoo is a housing association that owns or manages more than 28,000 properties.
 We believe that by putting people first we can build great homes and create strong communities.
-We are focused on delivering an outstanding service to our customers and as a responsible business we pride ourselves on inspiring people to make a difference.
+We are focused on delivering an outstanding service to our customers and as a responsible business, we pride ourselves on inspiring people to make a difference.
 We collaborate with key partners and other housing associations to influence things that affect our colleagues, customers and society.
 We are one of the largest employers in Sunderland and landlords in the North East.

 Our policies in relation to slavery and human trafficking

 Gentoo take a zero tolerance approach to human trafficking and slavery, in our supply chains or any other part of our business.

 The Group’s safeguarding policies highlight that modern slavery, which encompasses slavery, human trafficking, forced labour and domestic servitude, are a form of abuse and must be dealt with as a Category 1, which is our highest priority.
 These policies give staff guidance to help recognise such signs of abuse, and how to deal with it with our partners.
 All colleagues who visit tenants are encouraged to remain vigilant and be aware of the potential signs and are trained in how to report such concerns, utilizing the Group’s Something Not Quite Right process.